karmab/kcli/docs/index.rst

 Configuration pools
 ===================

-Configuration pools allow to store a list of ips or baremetal_hosts and make them available to a vm or a cluster upon deployment.
+Configuration pools allow to store a list of ips, names or baremetal_hosts and make them available to a vm or a cluster upon deployment.

 This provides the following features:

 -  Provide static ip to vms from a self maintained list of ips
 -  Provide vip to clusters in the same manner
 -  Provide a list of baremetal_hosts to clusters.
+-  Provide names to vms or clusters from a specific list

 Upon creation, the corresponding entry gets reserved to the vm or the cluster and released upon deletion.